mauritssilvis/challenges/java/java-project-cli/README.md

 ## 2. Issues and solutions

 While setting up a Java project, several issues may occur.
-I list several such issues, here, including possible solutions.
+I list several such issues here, including possible solutions.
 In particular, I discuss problems related to the [installation](#21-installation-issues) of Java and the [compilation](#22-compilation-issues) and [execution](#23-execution-issues) of Java programs.

 ### 2.1 Installation issues